 Revenue has continued to grow incrementally.

-This year two new revenue lines were implemented — the commercial passenger vehicle service levy and point of consumption wagering and betting tax.
+This year 2 new revenue lines were implemented — the commercial passenger vehicle service levy and point of consumption wagering and betting tax.

 First home owners again benefited from grants and savings that helped them move into their own homes.